kukaran/cse15l-lab-reports/CSE15L_LabReport3.md

 ```

 What it's doing:
-The `grep` command has a option of adding `-i` at beginning of the argument, this makes the text argument we are looking for case-insensitive, which means the `grep` command will look for the string of text disregarding the case status(uppercase or lowercase) of each letter in our argument.
+Same explanation of the modifier as the last example, except here it's looking for case insensitive iterations of the word `"george"` in the file path `911report/chapter-3.txt`

 I found information regarding this option at this link:
 https://www.computerhope.com/unix/ugrep.htm